 ‘An Unpublished Treatise by Isaac Casaubon against Pierre Du Moulin, 1610-1611.’

 Many of the letters of the German scholar Johannes Woverius of Hamburg were published in an abbreviated and censored form in 1618 (235 letters).
-I have acquired a great deal of new material, including copies of 112 unpublished letters, and uncensored manuscript copies of 56 of the published letters, and several other manuscripts in Woverius’ hand.
-This material will enable a substantially new edition of the correspondence, and will supply the foundations of a new biography of Woverius, and it will allow the motives and methods of the censor to be studied in detail.
+I have acquired a great deal of new material, including copies of 112 unpublished letters, uncensored copies of 56 of the published letters, and several other manuscripts in Woverius’ hand.
+This material will enable a substantially new edition of the correspondence, it will supply the foundations of a new biography of Woverius, and it will allow the motives and methods of the censor to be studied in detail.

 Jeroen de Keyser, ed.
 Francesco Filelfo: Collected Letters.
 Epistolarum Libri XLVIII, 4 vols, Alessandria, 2015.
 Renaissance Quarterly, 70, no. 4, Winter 2017, pp. 1469-72.